Central banking, climate finance, and contemporary crises

 Food support provision in Covid-19 times: Preliminary results from a study based in GM

-In June a mixed-method study was launched to understand the obstacles, the needs, and the prospects of the food support providers active in Greater Manchester [1] immediately after the Covid-19 peak.
+Filippo Oncini reflects on the results of a study aiming to understand the obstacles, needs and prospects of food support providers in Greater Manchester [1] after the Covid-19 peak.

 It’s time to talk about a feminist green new deal